Minimax Optimal Convergence Rates for Estimating Ground Truth from Crowdsourced Labels: Main Results

 \section{Main Results}

 In this section, we present the main results of this paper.
-Statistical error bounds are established for both global optimizer of Dawid-Skene estimator and the projected EM algorithm.
-We show these estimators converge to the ground truth at exponential rates, and provide a lower bound to match the exponent up to an absolute constant.
+Statistical error bounds are established for the projected EM algorithm.
+We show these estimators converge to the ground truth at exponential rates, and provide lower bounds to match the exponent up to an absolute constant.
 To clarify the theoretical setting, all results are stated in probability and expectation conditioning on the truth $(p^*,y^*)$, though (\ref{eq:MLE}) is defined by the marginal likelihood.